-Under Victorian law it is an offence to wilfully (1) Going onto someone’s land without permission.
-(2) Trespass to goods is wrongful interference with someone’s personal property, for example doing something that harms someone’s computer.
-(3) Trespass to the person is doing something that interferes with a person’s body without their permission, for example giving a very drunk person a tattoo. in any place and neglect or refuse to leave that place after being warned to do so by the owner, occupier or a person authorised by the owner or occupier (s 9(1)(d) SO Act).
+Under Victorian law it is an offence to wilfully trespass in any place and neglect or refuse to leave that place after being warned to do so by the owner, occupier or a person authorised by the owner or occupier (s 9(1)(d) SO Act).
 The maximum penalty is 25 pu or six months in jail.

 Trespass on certain types of premises is governed by different Acts.
-For example, regulation 35 of the (1) A defendant’s response to the legal claims made against them in court by a prosecutor or plaintiff.
-(2) A lawful excuse for conduct: for example, causing minor injuries to someone while saving them from certain death.
-(3) ‘The defence’ is also a way of referring to the defendant and their legal team.
-Regulations 1952 (Cth) authorises the federal Minister for Defence to declare a place to be a prohibited area.
+For example, regulation 35 of the Defence Regulations 1952 (Cth) authorises the federal Minister for Defence to declare a place to be a prohibited area.
 These regulations also create offences of entering or remaining in a prohibited area without permission; the maximum penalty for these offences is 20 pu or six months in jail, or both.

-In Victoria, there is a (1) The system of law developed by the English courts through precedent and adopted in ‘common law countries’ in the British Commonwealth (as opposed to Roman law (civil law) or ecclesiastical law).
-(2) The case law made by judges in that system.
-(3) Case law that is not part of the law of equity.
-(4) Historically, the rules of law common to all people in England, as distinct from local or customary laws. offence of unlawful assembly.
+In Victoria, there is a common law offence of unlawful assembly.
 This prohibits three or more people meeting with an intent to commit a crime by open force, or with an intent to carry out any common purpose, whether lawful or not, in such a manner as to give reasonable people in the vicinity reasonable grounds to fear a breach of the peace.

 Also, under section 10 of the Unlawful Assemblies and Processions Act 1958 (Vic), any person who attends and takes part in an unlawful assembly, which includes any political demonstration, is guilty of an offence.
 This charge is very rarely used, but it does illustrate the power that governments have to stop ‘political’ actions if they wish to do so.

-Under Victorian law it is an offence to use indecent or threatening language or behaviour in or near a public place, or within the view or The time and place at which a court or tribunal hears the parties argue their case and makes a decision. of a person in a public place (s 17(1) SO Act).
+Under Victorian law it is an offence to use indecent or threatening language or behaviour in or near a public place, or within the view or hearing of a person in a public place (s 17(1) SO Act).
 The maximum penalty for a first offence is 10 pu or two months in jail.

 ‘Public place’ is very widely defined and includes roads, streets, alleys, footpaths, parks, gardens, railway stations, trains, piers, churches, state schools, theatres, markets, sporting grounds and open areas.
 It can be argued that current community standards dictate that the conduct over which a person has been charged may not amount to obscene, indecent or threatening behaviour.

 The Commonwealth ‘offensive or disorderly manner’ law is associated with the trespass law.
-Under section 12(2)(b) of the Public Order Act, it is an offence for a person who ‘while trespassing on premises in a territory’ or ‘being in or on Commonwealth premises … behaves in an offensive or disorderly manner’.
+Under section 12(2)(b) of the Public Order (Protection of Persons and Property) Act 1971 (Cth), it is an offence for a person who ‘while trespassing on premises in a territory’ or ‘being in or on Commonwealth premises … behaves in an offensive or disorderly manner’.
 Both these offences carry penalties of up to 20 pu.
-The meaning of ‘offensive or disorderly’ has to be established, and the An answer to a criminal charge or other wrongdoing, based on a precedent that has developed from decisions in court cases, rather than being set out in legislation (a statutory defence). of ‘reasonable excuse’ can be used.
+The meaning of ‘offensive or disorderly’ has to be established, and the common law defence of ‘reasonable excuse’ can be used.